Sashatottenkof/Ger_garage/README.md

 Car-repair shop, It’s a Web project using Spring Framework in java, Spring Boot in back-end with Thymeleaf template engine for manage front-end,
 In addition to Spring Security to handle authentication and authorization, And Java Persistence API (JPA) with entity manager to handle MySql connector with database.
+The Service follows three-layer architecture.
 Entity classes defined and two Structural Patterns Services and Dao(Repositories), And using Gradle build tool to manage project architecture for classes, resources and dependencies.